uoregon-libraries/ojs-podman/README.md

 situations, your best bet is either an in-container edit (e.g., with `sed`), or copying config out of the volume, editing it, and then copying it back in.

-If you want to use the web installer rather than the included `init.sql` (for production you may not want to our "admin" user): start the stack, edit the in-container config to specify `installed = Off`, then browse to the app.
+If you want to use the web installer rather than the included `init.sql.gz` (for production you may not want to our "admin" user): start the stack, edit the in-container config to specify `installed = Off`, then browse to the app.
 The web installer will let you create a new user and set up various configuration values.
 Note that you'll have to edit the configuration manually a second time, or else change the in-container permission setup.
 For security we make the config file read-only.

 ### Web